vkolova/bgscena/wp-content/plugins/miniorange-login-openid/readme.txt

 *	Change in troubleshooting instructions

 = 4.1 =
-*	Added social login for Twitter
+*	Added social media application Twitter on Social Login
 *	Added shortcode support for Social Login and Social Sharing(horizontal and vertical)
 *	Added Redirect URL for logout
 *	Added Troubleshooting section in plugin